grabbou/nodeschool-eventemitter/exercises/smart_house/problem.md

 Unfortunately, with one-to-one flow, each action highly depends on another one which makes it hard to scale the system and add new elements.
 Imagine you want to add a new element to the system one year later (e.g. turn on TV when coffee is ready).
 In 99% cases it will require modifying our small core platform which can produce new bugs.

 By implementing event-driven flow, you can easily plug in new elements using `middleware` pattern that you will learn in next problems.

+** Notes **
+- Actions should run in parallel and should not wait for each other to complete,
+- Subscribe to `arrival` event in order to perform all the tasks.

 ## Boilerplate